Quasiclassical solutions for static quantum black holes: Space-time in quasiclassical form

-in static form, that implement the correct flow generated by the Hamiltonian constraint as required for static solutions.
-These equations are rather lengthy, and will be shown in a more specific form when we start solving them below.
+in static form.
+These implement the correct flow generated by the Hamiltonian constraint as required for static solutions.
+The full equations are rather lengthy, and will be shown in a more specific form when we start solving them below.
+With these conditions, we obtain the Hamiltonian constraint